LotToLearn/notesRepo/index.md

 ## Welcome to Noah's useful repo for scripts, sql commands, and other important information
-At any time, click on the "./ notesrepo at the top of the page to naviagte to the homepage
+At any time, click on the "./ notesrepo at the top of the page to naviagte to the homepage - GitHub pages only supports static pages (AKA no Navigation Bar)

 ### Navigation Links
 #### Oracle Database realted